Skip to main content

 • The project includes a program director and three resource facilitators

-• Department of Human Services continues to contract with Community Options for pre-employment services
+• Health and Human Services continues to contract with Community Options for pre-employment services

 • Social and recreational contracts continue